ilpaijin/thumbor-upload/readme.md

 #### Install

 - configure Api VirtualHost
-- `composer install`
+- move to api folder and run `composer install`
-- thumbor -c data/thumbor.conf

 #### run

-- from root folder run `make -j init`
+- from root folder run `make -j init` and open the browser to localhost:8000

 ##### VirtualHost example